|Targeted News Service|

 Words and definitions hobble efforts to erase the stigma and adequately address mental health issues, Ramsey said.

 "We still haven't used the proper language," she said.
 "We're talking about brain disorders when you're talking about something like schizophrenia.
 But why we can't call it a brain disorder is part of that stigma.
 Personally I blame Rene Descartes, the first philosopher to separate the head from the body.
 Then our health care system followed suit, then our insurance system followed suit, and our head's been separated all this time.
 Five visits to a therapist and then your problem should be done.
-Medicaid still doesn't like brain-based disorders in terms of coverage.
-There are still a lot of disparities."

 There are also misconceptions about what to do, Ramsey said.